Are Saudi Arabia's plans for a non-oil future too grand? – DW – 06/24/2024

 Is Vision 2030 in real trouble?

-"With the combination of factors, it's hard not to come to the conclusion that there is a certain degree of economic policy juggling going on [in Saudi Arabia] right now," says Robert Mogielnicki, a senior resident scholar at the Arab Gulf States Institute in Washington, DC.
+"With the combination of factors, it's hard not to come to the conclusion that there is a certain degree of economic policy juggling going on [in Saudi Arabia] right now," said Robert Mogielnicki, a senior resident scholar at the Arab Gulf States Institute in Washington.

 Some of the recent statements from Saudi officials, stating that timelines may need to be reassessed on certain projects, could even be considered comparatively unusual, he said.
 "It's something we haven't really heard since the launch of Vision 2030."